polyfony-inc/polyfony/README.md

 If implementating a « convenience » tool/function into the framework was to cost a global bump in execution time, it is either implemented in a more efficient manner, or not implemented at all.

 ## Security
 The codebase is small, straightforward and abundantly commented.
-It's audited using SensioInsight, RIPS, and Sonar.
+It's audited using SensioInsight, CodeClimate, RIPS, and Sonar.

 ## Coding Standard
 Polyfony2 follows the PSR-0, PSR-1, PSR-4 coding standards.
 It does not respect PSR-2, as tabs are used for indentation.